 Introduction / History

 India is a complex mosaic of ethnic, linguistic, religious, and social groupings.
 Because of this diversity, it is very difficult to adequately describe any single people group.
-Ranking second only to China among the world's most populous countries, India has a population of more than 1,250,000,000.

 India may be divided into four main regions: the Himalayas, the northern river-plains region, the Deccan Plateau, and the Eastern and Western Ghats Mountains.
 Because of its numerous geographical features, climatic conditions are very diverse on both a seasonal and regional basis, ranging from tropical to temperate extremes.